Don Larsen: Early life

+Professional career

-Minor league baseball and military career
+Minor leagues and military career

 Larsen started his career with the Aberdeen Pheasants of the Class-C Northern League in 1947, appearing in 16 games.
 He had a 4–3 win–loss record and a 3.42 earned run average (ERA).
 The next season with Aberdeen, he won 17 games and had a 3.75 ERA in 34 games.
 Larsen started the 1949 season pitching for the Globe-Miami Browns of the Class-C Arizona–Texas League, before he moved up the minor league hierarchy, playing for the Springfield Browns in the Class-B Illinois–Indiana–Iowa League, and the Wichita Falls Spudders of the Class-B Big State League for the first half of the 1950 season.
 Larsen was promoted to the Wichita Indians of the Class-A Western League in the second half of the 1950 season.
 With the Indians, Larsen had a 6–4 record with a 3.14 ERA in 21 games.
 In 1951, Larsen was drafted to the United States Army for the Korean War.
 He spent the next two years in the Army, working in a variety of non-combat jobs.
 He was discharged from the Army in 1953 and made the St. Louis Browns roster prior to the beginning of the season.